UPSman123/MC-name-gen/README.md

 Mojang allows 600 requests every 10 minutes so with this program you can check 6000 names every 10 minutes.

 # Installation:
-- To use this program you need to have Node.js installed.
+- To use this program you need to have Node.js and npm installed.
 This can be done here https://nodejs.org/en/download/ at the official site or here https://phoenixnap.com/kb/install-node-js-npm-on-windows (for windows) with a guide.
 - You can check whether you have it installed by opening a terminal and typing `node --version` if it returns something like `v16.4.1` then it installed correctly.
 - You can now download the program. on the GitHub page click on the `Code` button in the top right and select 'Download ZIP'.